Everything We Know

 In the mid-1970s, producers Alexander and Ilya Salkind embarked on one of the most ambitious film concepts: a live action film based around DC Comics’ Superman.
 After a number of false starts and filmmakers like Goldfinger’s Guy Hamilton trying to bring a European sensibility to the proceedings, The Omen’s Richard Donner signed on to direct with two major objectives.
 The first was to play things absolutely straight so the character felt real.
 The second, as given to his effects team: make the world believe a man could fly.

-But in 2025, director James Gunn intends to change that perception with Superman, a film not only primed to give the Metropolis Marvel a new lease on cinematic life, but intended to launch DC Studios’ plans for a new interconnected DC film universe.
+But next summer, director James Gunn intends to change that perception with Superman, a film not only primed to give the Metropolis Marvel a new lease on cinematic life, but intended to launch DC Studios’ plans for a new interconnected DC film universe.
 Will the director, known for long-shots like Guardians of the Galaxy and The Suicide Squad, find a way to make Superman fly into the hearts of theater patrons worldwide?
 We might be able to get near the answer to that billion-dollar question as we examine everything we know about the new Superman.

 No Careless Product Of Wild Imagination